Phrenzi/slate/source/includes/_management_settings.md

 }
 ```

-This endpoint require `manager authenticate`, and update current password for current manager.
+This endpoint authenticated by `Manager Token`, and update current password for current manager.

 ### HTTP Request